g-simmons/OCB/README.md

 - Supervised validation with correlation
 - Supervised validation with knowledge capture
 - Supervised validation with published data
+Please refer (step-by-step)[./STEP-BY-STEP.md] example and validation description for more information.

 # Future Work
 In the future, this toolkit will also be capable to process microarray dataset from GEO and ArrayExpress database.